leebhoram/GPisMap/README.md

 ## Introduction

-This repository contains the demo code of our online approach for continuous mapping using Gaussian Process Implicit Surfaces (GPIS) to represent spatial structures for robotic applications.
+This repository contains source codes and demo files for our paper "Online Continuous Mapping using Gaussian Process Implicit Surfaces (GPIS)", which is currently submitted to [IEEE ICRA 2019](https://www.icra2019.org/) for review.

+The representation of the environment strongly affects how robots can move and interact with it.
+We presents an online approach for continuous mapping using Gaussian Process Implicit Surfaces (GPIS).
 Compared with grid-based methods, GPIS better utilizes sparse measurements to represent the world seamlessly.
 It provides direct access to the signed-distance function (SDF) and its derivatives which are invaluable for other robotic tasks and incorporates uncertainty in the sensor measurements.
-Our approach incrementally updates GPIS as an approximate SDF and its derivatives near surfaces from noisy measurements.
-Our implementation employs a regressor on observations and a spatial tree structure to maintain the GPIS structure efficiently.
-The characteristics and performance of the suggested approach are illustrated using simulations and real world 2D/3D data.
+Our approach incrementally and efficiently updates GPIS by employing a regressor on observations and a spatial tree structure.

 ## License

 Licensed under [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html).